- To treat a broken tooth with an exposed nerve, see a dentist as soon as possible.

 Sleeping on your side with the head elevated helps reduce swelling of the soft tissue around the broken tooth.
 This, in turn, reduces pressure and pain.

 For sleeping on your side, a single pillow is sufficient.
-If you prefer to sleep on your back, you should use more pillows.
+If you prefer to sleep on your back, consider using more pillows.

 FAQ